-[not used];

 the Hebrides and Orkney Re-opener term (HOt);

 the Shetland Enduring Solution Re-opener term (SESt); and

 Shetland Extension Fixed Energy Costs Re-opener term (SEFECt).

 Physical Security Re-opener (PSUPt)

 This Part establishes the Physical Security Re-opener.

 The Physical Security Re-opener may be used where there has been a change to the Physical Security Scope of Work and the licensee has incurred or expects to incur additional costs associated with such changes.